liamjbennett/blog/content/posts/2014-09-02-testing-puppet-with-beaker-pt-dot-3-testing-roles.md

   type: git
 ```

 In this example you will see that we are specifying different ‘roles’ for each host in the nodeset.
-What a role is in in this context is a tag for that node that allows
+What a role is in this context is a tag for that node that allows
 us to reference it directly later when running commands on the host.
 To avoid any further confusion, from this point onwards if I am referring to the role defined in the
-nodeset file I will call it the ‘nodeset role’ otherwise I am referring the the puppet role provided in the manifest.
+nodeset file I will call it the ‘nodeset role’ otherwise I am referring the puppet role provided in the manifest.
 There are a couple of build-in nodeset roles that
 Beaker already knows about: master, agent and default.
 The first two are pretty self explanatory but the last nodeset role - default - is the location where the tests
 themselves run.
-In you don’t specify the ‘default’ nodeset role on any of your host definitions then the tests will run on the first host that you specified in in the
+In you don’t specify the ‘default’ nodeset role on any of your host definitions then the tests will run on the first host that you specified in the
 nodeset file (which in the case of the example above would be wrong).

 You may have a more complicated configuration that you wish to test and this allows you to specify arbitrary tags which can be very useful.